MileHacker Logo

 • Local Legends: Inquire about local legends and folklore from residents.

-• Kartini''s Inheritance: Discover more about R.A.
+• Kartini's Legacy: Discover more about R.A.
 Kartini's story beyond the museum.

 • Traditional Tales: Listen to narratives about Jepara's past from elders.

-These narratives add depth to your time there and connect you towards the soul of Jepara.
+These narratives add depth to your visit and connect you towards the soul of Jepara.

 Local Events Calendar